 The City's obligation to contribute to the RMT has ceased.
-However, in the event that the POA Association's membership votes to approve member contributions to the Receiving Trust, the City agrees to deduct those contributions (and any required administrative fees charged by third parties) from members' paychecks.
+However, in the event that the POA membership votes to approve member contributions to the Receiving Trust, the City agrees to deduct those contributions (and any required administrative fees charged by third parties) from members' paychecks.
 Nothing herein commits the City to paying any portion of any future contribution.
+The City agrees to meet and confer at the request of the SPOA with regard to a contract amendment for employee contributions to be made to the Receiving Trust to provide medical care benefits for retirees in a manner that will make the employee contributions excluded from employee's income tax whether that means they will be by salary reduction whereby the employee forgoes salary in exchange for the contribution or salary deduction whereby the employee contribution is deducted from the employee's paycheck.
+No contributions will be made to the Receiving Trust until the tax consequences of such employee contributions to such Receiving Trust are resolved.